tatianegercina/FinTech/01-Lesson-Plans/12-AWS-Cloud/1/LessonPlan.md

 Have students share their opinions with the class and bring up the following points:

 Pros:

-  + Data storage capacity: by using an `S3 bucket`, to store the data we could have trained a model on multiple terabytes of data, or a lot more space than would otherwise have fit in our personal computer.
+* Data storage capacity: by using an `S3 bucket`, to store the data we could have trained a model on multiple terabytes of data, or a lot more space than would otherwise have fit in our personal computer.
-  + Hardware / GPU: By using another instance to train our model, we can access compute power including GPU capabilities, making powerful hardware available to us as required.
+* Hardware / GPU: By using another instance to train our model, we can access compute power including GPU capabilities, making powerful hardware available to us as required.
-  + Cost: Using AWS resources, we only pay for what we use, we'll turn off everything before ending the class and not incur in further charges.
+* Cost: Using AWS resources, we only pay for what we use, we'll turn off everything before ending the class and not incur in further charges.
-  + Availability: By deploying our model to another instance, we have make the prediction functionality available 24/7 through a secured endpoint to an application or to be consumed by others without having to make our computer available.
+* Availability: By deploying our model to another instance, we have make the prediction functionality available 24/7 through a secured endpoint to an application or to be consumed by others without having to make our computer available.
-  + RESTful API: As learned in previous units, APIs provide a standard mechanism to access data, our ML API can be consumed through apps and other channels in a simple form while remaining secure and allowing other constraints (for example: authentication, authorization, rate limiting, etc.).
+* RESTful API: As learned in previous units, APIs provide a standard mechanism to access data, our ML API can be consumed through apps and other channels in a simple form while remaining secure and allowing other constraints (for example: authentication, authorization, rate limiting, etc.).

 Cons:

-  + Data privacy / security: by uploading data to a third party, you are trusting your data on them.
+* Data privacy / security: by uploading data to a third party, you are trusting your data on them.
 Certain kinds of data are subject to compliance and regulatory constraints.
-  + Visibility: you con't have oversight on AWS internal handling of your data and infrastructure.
+* Visibility: you won't have oversight on AWS internal handling of your data and infrastructure.
-  + Availability: although there are SLAs in place, AWS (and other cloud providers) can and have suffered outages at times, causing data unavailability.
+* Availability: although there are SLAs in place, AWS (and other cloud providers) can and have suffered outages at times, causing data unavailability.

 ### 0. Everyone Do: Create and Deploy a Machine Learning Model (15 mins)

 Show students how a Machine Learning model is created, trained and deployed in SageMaker.

 * Open the following Jupyter Notebook (__TBD: or a custom/similar notebook with modified steps__):

 * From the main `JupyterLab` view, select `SageMaker Examples`, then scroll to `Introduction to Amazon Algorithms` and find: `linear_learner_mnist.ipynb`